Dimple Hayathi

-Dimple Hayathi is an Indian actress who predominantly works in Telugu and Tamil films.
+Dimple Hayathi (born 21 August 1998) is an Indian actress who predominantly works in Telugu and Tamil films.

 Early life

-Hayathi was born and brought up in Hyderabad.
-She was born as Dimple but later suffixed her name with Hayathi for numerological reasons.
+Hayathi was born on 21 August 1998 in Vijayawada, Andhra Pradesh to a Tamil father and Telugu mother.
+She was brought up in Hyderabad.
+She was born as Dimple but later suffixed her last name with Hayathi, for numerological reasons.